 All Graduate Students must apply for their degree online through their BANNER WEB account.
 Specific deadlines are established each semester for the submission of the degree/graduation application.
 Multiple notices are sent to current students' myapps email account with reminders of the cost and the deadline.
 The MUW Registrar's Office may not make any exceptions for any student who does not submit the application by the deadline.
-Failure to meet the deadline may result in a delayed graduation and consequently a delay in receiving the initial educator license or upgrade to an existing license.
+Failure to meet the deadline may result in a delayed graduation and consequently a delay in receiving or upgrading an existing Mississippi Educator License.